pthu/sahd/docs/words/kisse2.md

 <b>A.3</b> God’s throne is located in the sanctuary, and at a later period in the heavens.
 However, although he is often described as sitting upon the cherubim, the term <span dir="rtl">כִּסֵּא</span> does not appear in this exact context; cf. Ps 61:8, Isa 10:13 of kings where <span dir="rtl">כִּסֵּא</span> is not mentioned.

-<b>A.4</b> Only Solomon’s <span dir="rtl">כִּסֵּא</span> is described in detail, and we can only speculate about the form of other thrones and seats, though there are plenty of Ancient Near Eastern representations of ‘Sitzmöbel’.
+<b>A.4</b> Only Solomon’s <span dir="rtl">כִּסֵּא</span> is described in detail (1 Kgs 10:18-20), and we can only speculate about the form of other thrones and seats, though there are plenty of Ancient Near Eastern representations of ‘Sitzmöbel’.

 <b>A.5</b> <span dir="rtl">כִּסֵּא</span> in the sense of an ordinary seat exists, but does not often occur.
 It appears to be understood in 1 Kgs 13:20, Est 6:10, Judg 4:5, but <span dir="rtl">ישׁב</span>, in the sense of sitting could mean that the subject sat on the floor or ground (as implied in Judg 13:9, and stated in Jer 25:5; 35:15; possibly at 2 Kgs 6:32) or on a bed.
 When a chair is mentioned it may be a significant detail, indicating the honour due to and possibly the function and age of the sitter, as with Eli and Bathsheba.